-His sentencing will be on May 12, at the federal courthouse in Greenville before Senior U.S. District Court Judge Malcolm Howard.
+The sentencing hearing will begin at 9 a.m. at the federal courthouse in Greenville, in front of U.S. Senior District Court Judge Malcolm Howard.

 LaRoque, who was indicted on federal charges in 2012, following a 2011 N.C.
 Policy Watch investigation, agreed to pay back $300,000 in restitution in exchange for his guilty plea.

 He faces a range of 2 years to 30 months in prison though Howard, the federal judge, could also opt to sentence LaRoque to probation, the punishment that LaRoque and his attorney are asking for.